Won-JaePark/WJPARK/README.md

-Paper : Contrast enhancement for 360 degree vid-eos considering the head motion
+Paper : Contrast enhancement for 360 degree videos considering the head motion